tarantool/doc/sphinx/book/box/box_schema.rst

         box.schema.role.exists('Accountant')

-.. function:: box.schema.role.grant(role-name, privileges)
+.. function:: box.schema.role.grant(user-name, privilege, object-type, object-name [,option])

     Grant :ref:`privileges <authentication-privileges>` to a role.

-    :param string role-name: the name of the role
+    :param string user-name: the name of the role
-    :param string privileges: either privilege,object-type,object-name
-                              or privilege,'universe' where privilege =
-                              'read' or 'write' or 'execute' or a combination and object-type = 'space' or 'function'.
+    :param string privilege: 'read' or 'write' or 'execute' or a combination
-                              Or: role-name.
+    :param string object-type: 'space' or 'function'
+    :param string object-name: the name of a function or space
+    :param bool option: {if_not_exists=true} or {if_not_exists=false}

+    The role must exist, and the object must exist.

+    Variation: instead of :code:`object-type, object-name` say 'universe' which means 'all object-types and all objects'.

+    Variation: instead of :code:`privilege, object-type, object-name` say :code:`role-name` -- to grant a role to a role.

     **Examples:**

         box.schema.role.grant('Accountant', 'read', 'space', 'tester') |br|
         box.schema.role.grant('Accountant', 'execute', 'function', 'f') |br|
         box.schema.role.grant('Accountant', 'read,write', 'universe') |br|
-        box.schema.role.grant('public', 'Accountant')
+        box.schema.role.grant('public', 'Accountant') |br|
+        box.schema.role.grant('role1', 'role2', nil, nil, {if_not_exists=false})

-.. function:: box.schema.role.revoke(role-name, privileges)
+.. function:: box.schema.role.revoke(user-name, privilege, object-type, object-name)

-    Revoke :ref:`privileges <authentication-privileges>` to a role.
+    Revoke :ref:`privileges <authentication-privileges>` from a role.

-    :param string role-name: the name of the role
+    :param string user-name: the name of the role
-    :param string privileges: either privilege,object-type,object-name
-                              or privilege,'universe' where privilege =
-                              'read' or 'write' or 'execute' or a combination and object-type = 'space' or 'function'
+    :param string privilege: 'read' or 'write' or 'execute' or a combination
+    :param string object-type: 'space' or 'function'
+    :param string object-name: the name of a function or space

+    The role must exist, and the object must exist, but it is not an error if the role does not have the privilege.

+    Variation: instead of :code:`object-type, object-name` say 'universe' which means 'all object-types and all objects'.

+    Variation: instead of :code:`privilege, object-type, object-name` say :code:`role-name`.

     **Examples:**